 # Organizing Data into Projects

-Once the data is connected, the next step is to organize it into **projects**, which can then be published to end users through mapping applications.
+Once the data is integrated, the next step is to organize it into projects, in order to publish it to end users through mapping applications.

-A project consists of an **ordered list of map layers** and **non-spatial tabular data**.
-JMap Cloud mapping applications open these projects to display their content.
+A project consists of an ordered list of map layers and non-spatial tabular data.
+JMap Cloud mapping applications such as JMap NG open these projects to display their content.
 You can create as many projects as needed to meet your requirements.

-Each layer in a project is linked to a [spatial data source](/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/integrating-data-data-sources.md), which provides the data for the layer.
+Each layer in a project is linked to a [spatial data source](/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/integrating-data-data-sources.md), which provides the data displayed.
 It is possible to:

-* reuse the same data source across multiple projects, each with different styles or filters,
+* reuse the same data source across multiple projects, with different styles or filters,

-* or use the same data source multiple times within a single project to show different filtered views of the same dataset.
+* or use the same data source multiple times within a single project, in particular to display different filtered views of the same data.

-Projects are **secure resources**: permissions can be assigned to control user access.
-This allows for precise management of who can view or interact with each project.
+Projects are secure resources: permissions can be assigned to restrict or grant access to specific users.
+This allows for precise control over who can view or interact with each project.

 The **Projects** section of JMap Cloud Portal allows you to create and manage your projects.
 Projects can also be created directly from the [Dashboard](/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/introduction/dashboard.md).

-The following sections describe the steps to create a new project and how to manage the projects you have access to.
+The following sections describe the steps required to create a project, as well as the management options available for projects you have access to.

 ---